LCA-EET/Lichdom/README.md

   - Minsc

 **I transitioned from *Shadows of Amn* to *Throne of Bhaal* (SoA to ToB) by importing my saved game and recruitable characters who weren't in my party lost their Lichdom and other stats!
 What happened?!**
 - Importing a save from SoA to ToB simply resets recruitable character stats to their base for ToB, even in vanilla BG2EE.
-For example, it doesn't matter if Keldorn has Carsomyr and the best gear equipped in SoA if he's outside your party:  His gear and stats simply reset to their baseline for ToB.)
+For example, it doesn't matter if Keldorn has Carsomyr and the best gear equipped in SoA if he's outside your party:  His gear and stats simply reset to their baseline for ToB.
 (I discovered this resetting phenomenon by accident in 2016 when I put some characters in the Watcher's Keep 'parking lot' to preserve them between campaigns.
 These NPCs had awkward behavior.)

 - However, if you qualify for Lichdom in SoA by giving Morris the Lich Dust he requests, then import that save to ToB, your quest progress will be kept.
 You won't need to get more Lich Dust to transform more party members into Liches.

 - Playing on EET (Enhanced Edition Trilogy) *will* preserve the stats of recruitable characters and your quest progress between campaigns, regardless of whether they're in the party.

+**How do I get Lich Dusts?**
+- Remember, killing ANY Lich or Demilich or Alhoon (Illithid Lich) or Elemental Lich should drop 1 Lich Dust per kill.
+Vanilla locations for these creatures still apply.

+- If you use any mods that add any Liches of the aforementioned types to the game and install Lichdom after these mods, these creatures should also drop these Lich Dust items.

 **What should I do with the extra Lich Dust items I find?**
 - As of this writing, the party only needs 3 Lich Dusts to begin the transformation from Morris.
 Any spares can be sold, dropped, kept, or whatever you feel like doing with them.
 If you want to make a mod that uses Lich Dust from Lichdom, such as in item crafting, go ahead!